andikatjacobdennis/Algorithms-and-DataStructures-in-CSharp/README.md

 #### Trie

 A trie, or prefix tree, is a tree-like data structure used to store a dynamic set of strings, where the keys are usually strings.
 Tries are particularly useful for tasks involving retrieval of keys with a common prefix, such as autocomplete systems.

+- **Use Cases:** Efficiently storing and retrieving product names for autocomplete features in e-commerce platforms; managing keyword searches in product catalogs.

 ```csharp
 public class TrieNode {